-So, what is a Skinny pig?
-Skinny pig is a hairless type of a guinea pig breed but they are not completely hairless.
+Skinny pig is a hairless type of guinea pig breed but they are not completely hairless.
 They were developed in a laboratory after scientists found a spontaneous genetic mutation while crossbreeding guinea pigs.
 This genetic mutation in the form of a recessive gene causes their lack of fur.

 Are Skinny Guinea Pigs Completely Hairless?

 Despite their hairless characteristic, Skinny pigs are not completely hairless because they have a bit of hair on their muzzles, legs, and feet.
-They however remain hairless on other parts of their bodies.
+However, they remain hairless on other parts of their bodies.

 Are Skinny Pigs Born With Hair and Why Are They Hairless?